water-mizuu/scale_up/session_notes.md

 working as needed.
 Now, I have to focus on lesson content & other windows.
 I am thinking of adding the global prompt based on the "Congrats" / "Oops" messages.
 This will be useful for user confirmation and whatnot.

+# April 23, 2025 || 9:42AM.
+I have to do the following things:
+  1. Integrate the sound I requested a while ago.
+  2. Design a learn page